 If you know your business credit score, this can help you demonstrate that your business is stable.

-A UK-approved credit reference agency, such as Experian, can help provide an indication of your score.
+A UK-approved credit reference agency, such as Experian or Equifax, can help provide an indication of your score.

 Lenders will look at your credit score